Performance Marketing November 12, 2019

 How to establish yourself in the eSport universe

 It’s becoming difficult to reach Gen Z and at a time when Instagram is becoming more like Facebook in terms of ads and sponsored content, brands need to up their game.
 Thus this digital world is an attractive place to be present since many young people are spending time on Twitch TV, YouTube, and Mixer amongst other platforms.
 Here are a couple of ways to promote your brand within the eSports world:

 1. Programmatic advertising / bannering

 This is probably the easiest, cheapest and quickest marketing solution.
-All you need is a good message translated into a banner and advertise that on one or more of the eSports streaming platforms: Twitch, YouTube, or Mixer.
+All you need is a good message translated into a banner and advertise that on one or more of the eSports streaming platforms.
 This form of advertising is best for branding purposes.
 Keep in mind that the audience is critical, so don’t put yourself out there with a mediocre ad that doesn’t resonate with the audience.
 To be sure you are reaching the right audience ask for feedback from relevant people first.

 2. Sponsoring a team

 This is a future-focused strategy which could end up earning you money rather than spending it.
 When compared to sponsoring a real sports team, the initial investment is bigger, but your impact will also last longer.
 This is because it’s long-term branding amongst the fans of a specific team that you’ve chosen.
 Keep in mind that people will associate your brand with this team so be sure to pick which matches your brand values.

 3. Partner with a solo streamer / eSports influencer